obensource/web-midi-api-docs/MIDIAccess.md

 `MediaAccess.onstatechange` is an event handler function that returns an [`MIDIConnectionEvent`](https://webaudio.github.io/web-midi-api/#MIDIConnectionEvent) object anytime a new MIDI port is added, or state changes for an existing port.

 ## Rejection Handling
-In case of a rejection, you can refer the user to a great [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) so you’re able to use the Web MIDI API.
+In case of a rejection, you can utilize a great [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) so you're able to use the Web MIDI API.
 A [MIDI-detector test](http://cwilso.github.io/WebMIDIAPIShim/) can also be used to verify if your browser currently supports it.

-If it does not, you can inject this markup into your HTML source code to attain access:
+If it does not, this script can be injected into your HTML source code to attain access:

 `<script src='http://cwilso.github.com/WebMIDIAPIShim/build/WebMIDIAPI.min.js'></script>`

 ## Example Use

 ### Simple Access
-Check to see if you browser supports the Web MIDI API, then ask the navigator for `MIDIAccess` and pass the result to your handlers (eg. `onMIDIAccess` & `onMIDIAccessFailure`).
+Check to see if your browser supports the Web MIDI API, then ask the navigator for `MIDIAccess` and pass the result to your handlers (eg. `onMIDIAccess` & `onMIDIAccessFailure`).
 ```
 if (navigator.requestMIDIAccess) {
   navigator.requestMIDIAccess({ sysex: false }).then(onMIDIAccess, onMIDIAccessFailure)